iddy-ani/codex/README.md

 ## Zero data retention (ZDR) usage

-Codex CLI **does** support OpenAI organizations with [Zero Data Retention (ZDR)](https://platform.openai.com/docs/guides/your-data#zero-data-retention) enabled.
+ExpertGPT Codex CLI **does** support OpenAI organizations with [Zero Data Retention (ZDR)](https://platform.openai.com/docs/guides/your-data#zero-data-retention) enabled.
 If your OpenAI organization has Zero Data Retention enabled and you still encounter errors such as:

 ```
 OpenAI rejected the request.
 Error details: Status: 400, Code: unsupported_parameter, Type: invalid_request_error, Message: 400 Previous response cannot be used for this organization due to Zero Data Retention.